 Class of ’98 | Ever since his first screenplay, 500 Days of Summer, became a hit movie starring Joseph Gordon-Levitt and Zooey Deschanel in 2009, Scott Neustadter C’98 has been weaving stories and scripting lines for some of the film industry’s bigger projects and best-known actors.

-Recently (after adapting three popular young-adult novels for the screen) Neustadter and his longtime writing partner Michael H. Weber worked with James Franco and Seth Rogen on The Masterpiece, which cracks open the bizarre 2003 indie film The Room—and defies a quick plot summary.
-Originally titled The Disaster Artist, it’s based on a book by Greg Sestero about his friendship with Tommy Wiseau (the filmmaker behind The Room).
+Recently (after adapting three popular young-adult novels for the screen) Neustadter and his longtime writing partner Michael H. Weber worked with James Franco and Seth Rogen on The Disaster Artist, which cracks open the bizarre 2003 indie film The Room—and defies a quick plot summary.
+It’s based on a book by Greg Sestero about his friendship with Tommy Wiseau (the filmmaker behind The Room).
 Directed by Franco, who also plays the role of Wiseau, it stars his brother, Dave Franco, as well as Rogen, Zac Efron, Sharon Stone, and Bryan Cranston (as himself).

 For all his screenwriting success, Neustadter remembers having “zero confidence” in his writing ability as a Penn student.
 He took as many film-studies classes as he could and tried out playwriting and screenwriting courses, but he figured he’d help develop movies someday, not write them.